Killing of V. Sulakshan and N. Gajan: Aftermath

 A tense situation prevailed in the area after the incident as other students surrounded the hospital's mortuary.
-Nationally however news of the shooting was suppressed by the police and it was not until the following night (21) that the event was reported in Sri Lanka's national media.
+The news of the shooting was suppressed by the police and it was not until the following night that the event was reported in Sri Lanka's national media.
 The police initially denied that there was a shooting, claiming that the two deaths were accidental.
 This led to accusations of a police cover-up.

-On the morning of 21 October 2016 Jaffna Magistrate S. Satheeshkaran arrived at the scene of the shooting to begin a magisterial inquiry.
+On the morning of 21 October 2016, Jaffna Magistrate S. Satheeshkaran arrived at the scene of the shooting to begin a magisterial inquiry.
 Post-mortems were carried out that afternoon and initial reports suggested that bullets were found in the victims' bodies.
 Sulakshan was reported to have been shot three times and had injuries to his chest, neck and spine.
 Gajan was reportedly shot at least once.
 According to the official Judicial Medical Officer's report, Sulakshan was killed by a shot in the chest and Gajan died of head injuries sustained during the crash into the wall.
 The students bodies were returned to their parents but they were ordered to bury them rather than cremate.

-After the post-mortem contradicted the police's earlier statement officers from the Criminal Investigation Department were sent to take over the investigation.
-On 22 October 2016 five police personnel (a sub-inspector, a sergeant, two constables and a driver) were arrested and remanded until 4 November 2016.
+After the post-mortem contradicted the police's earlier statement, officers from the Criminal Investigation Department were sent to take over the investigation.
+On 22 October 2016 five police personnel, a sub-inspector, a sergeant, two constables and a driver, were arrested and remanded until 4 November 2016.

-Expressing grief at the deaths, President of Sri Lanka Maithripala Sirisena ordered an impartial inquiry and compensation for the students' parents.
+Expressing grief over the deaths, President of Sri Lanka Maithripala Sirisena ordered an impartial inquiry and compensation for the students' parents.
 The shooting was condemned by the Tamil National Alliance, the largest political party representing Sri Lankan Tamils.